 NJ logo State of New Jersey Governor Mikie Sherrill

-Selecting Projects for the 2026 Permitting Dashboard Pilot
+Launching the 2026 New Jersey Permitting Dashboard Pilot

 New Jersey is piloting an online permitting dashboard that helps developers, businesses, and nonprofits track their permit applications in one place.
-The dashboard will focus on housing, energy, and commercial real estate projects.
-It will expand to include more project types over time.
+The pilot is focused on 10 housing, energy, and commercial real estate projects.
+It will scale to include a greater number of projects and project types throughout 2026.

 About the New Jersey Permitting Dashboard Pilot